 Depression is a profoundly isolating illness, as many mental illnesses can be.
 As my own illness progresses, in many ways I find myself going through a sort of hermitification process.
+The fact that I’ve always been very comfortable in my own company is mostly a good thing, but it does tend to facilitate the hermitification.

 I have always been an introvert, but I used to really value time spent with close friends.
 And then depression hit, and everything changed.
 When I am depressed, I hate being around people.
 Depending on my particular set of symptoms at the time, being around others can be exhausting, irritating, overstimulating, anxiety-provoking, or mood-lowering.